Energy contract management software is software for managing long-lived commercial, vendor, land, interconnection, power, and service agreements.

 Alerts that span decades, not quarters.
 A renewal date 15 years from now needs to be in the system today.
 The person who’ll need to act on it hasn’t been hired yet.

-Audit trails that prove chain of custody.
+- Audit trails that prove chain of custody.
 When an agreement has changed hands through two acquisitions, you need to show which version was in effect on a given date, who accessed it, and what modifications were made.
-That’s the difference between resolving a dispute in a meeting and resolving it in court.

 -